LukasBommes/mv-extractor/README.md

 #### Building the Docker Image Locally (Optional)

 This step is not required and for faster installation, we recommend using the prebuilt image.
-If you still want to build the Docker image locally, you can do so by cloning the source code and running the following command in the project root directory
+If you still want to build the Docker image locally, you can do so by running the following command in the `mv_extractor` directory
 ```
 sudo docker build . --tag=mv-extractor
 ```